pink-junkjard/hyperfiddle/README.md

 > <http://www.hyperfiddle.net/> – demos and overview

-The "web framework of the 2020s" must solve data sync.
-Data sync is the most important thing left that doesn't compose, because of all the network side effects involved.
-The Cognitect stack has the right primitives to make data sync compose by orienting the entire stack, end to end, around values and immutability.
+The "web framework of the 2020s" must solve data sync, the most important thing left that doesn't compose, because of all the network side effects involved.
+The Cognitect stack has the right primitives to build composable data sync by orienting the entire stack, end to end, around values and immutability.

 * Clojure and ClojureScript, React.js and Reagent, EDN and Transit, Datomic and Datascript, Pedestal
 * storage ↔ database ↔ service ↔ web ↔ client ↔ view